Venba (video game)

 Venba is a narrative cooking video game developed and published by Visai Games.
 The story begins in 1988 and follows an immigrant Indian couple settling down in Canada and adjusting their day-to-day lives in the new environment.
 The player controls the titular character, Venba, an Indian woman who moves with her husband to Toronto, where they eventually have a son.
 The game draws heavily from Tamil culture and South Indian cuisine.

-The game was released on July 31, 2023, for Nintendo Switch, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.
+The game was released on July 31, 2023 for Nintendo Switch, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. A macOS version was released in July 2025.